SunilKumar-K/DSA-with-HumbleFoos/Weeks/week_1.md

     public static void mergingOfArrays(int arr1[],int arr2[])
     {
+// we are creating a new array with length of arr1 length plus arr2 length.
         int arr[] = new int[arr1.length+arr2.length];
+// i,j,k variables are using to traversing of arrays arr1,arr2,arr with respectively.
         int i=0,j=0,k=0;

-        while(i < arr1.length && j < arr2.length)
+        //both conditions is true then only we enter into loop let us consider or think with corner cases. while(i < arr1.length && j < arr2.length)
         {
+//  comparing the elements form arr1 with arr2.
           if(arr1[i]<arr2[j])
           {
             arr[k++] = arr1[i++];